The BBC has investigated the imaginary character of the lovely Samantha on Radio 4's I'm Sorry I Haven't A Clue , it has been disclosed.

 EastEnders has a rich history of tackling social issues.
 The show does not advocate racism or intolerance in any way; in fact it seeks to challenge these negative views.

 Shabnam has returned from Pakistan with a renewed religious faith, devoutness and with some strong views.
-In this episode Shabnam's comments came from her personal beliefs but as viewers will see in future episodes, she is strongly challenged on her
+In this episode Shabnam's comments came from her personal beliefs but as viewers will see in future episodes, she is strongly challenged on

-January, when Masood makes it very clear that he finds her views unacceptable.
+air on 15 January, when Masood makes it very clear that he finds her views unacceptable.